finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

 > AdjustHolding SetHoldings (string scope, string code, string effectiveAt, List<AdjustHoldingRequest> holdingAdjustments = null)

-Set holdings
+Set all holdings on a transaction portfolio

-Set the holdings of the specified transaction portfolio to the provided targets.
-LUSID will automatically  construct adjustment transactions to ensure that the entire set of holdings for the transaction portfolio  are always set to the provided targets for the given effectiveAt datetime.
-Read more about the difference between  adjusting and setting holdings here https://support.lusid.com/how-do-i-adjust-my-holdings.
+Prompt the creation of transactions in a specific transaction portfolio to bring all holdings to the specified targets

 ### Example